 There are many elements in an effective ECE training programme.
-Elements which are emphasized in A+ training are: (1) on-site training in communities, that is, not training at a central venue outside of the community; (2) play-based learning, in line with the National Curriculum Framework (NCF); (3) the use of the creative arts as learning activities; (This is the "A plus" in our name.)
-(4) the use of creativity to promote a problem-solving approach to play and learning; (5) the use of "loose parts" as no-cost learning materials (see below); (6) responsiveness to the needs of individual schools (which vary); (7) the use of WhatsApp to maintain contact with all participant schools, teachers and community workers, both during and between contact sessions.
+Elements which are emphasized in A+ training are: (1) on-site training in communities, that is, not training at a central venue outside of the community; (2) play-based learning, in line with the National Curriculum Framework (NCF); (3) the use of the creative arts as learning activities (this is the "A plus" in our name); (4) the use of creativity to promote a problem-solving approach to play and learning; (5) the use of "loose parts" as no-cost learning materials (see below); (6) responsiveness to the needs of individual schools (which vary a lot); (7) the use of WhatsApp to maintain contact with all participant schools, teachers and community workers, both during and between contact sessions.
 We believe that these elements, among others, set Africa A+ Schools apart as a unique training organization with something special to offer.

 One of the key aspects of A+ work is the use of found materials in creative activities.
 We call these materials "loose parts" which is a term widely used in education theory.
-Loose parts comprise a variety of objects, from plastic recyclables, old keys and tins, to discarded materials like old stock samples, reels, cardboard tubes, etcetera.
-The open-ended nature of these materials is what gives them value and makes them attractive.
+Loose parts comprise a variety of objects, from plastic recyclables and used household items, to surplus materials like old stock samples, reels, cardboard tubes, etcetera, as well as natural objects.
+The openended nature of these materials is what gives them value and makes them attractive.
 They are not fashioned into toys, but rather they offer opportunities for exploration and creative play.
-Loose parts encourage children to bring their own imagination and creativity into play and miniprojects.
-We work extensively with these materials during workshops, demonstrating their versatility as a teaching resource.
+Loose parts encourage children to bring their own imagination and creativity into play activities and mini-projects.
+We work extensively with these materials during workshops, demonstrating their versatility as teaching resources.
 They are no-cost materials that the community can help schools to source.
-We assist schools to set up their own materials collection for teachers to use.
+We assist schools to set up their own materials collections for teachers to use.

-A typical year in a 3-year programme comprises six (minimum of four, maximum of eight) contact sessions during which two qualified and experienced A+ facilitators visit the relevant community for six days (not counting travel time).
+A typical year in a 3-year programme comprises six (minimum of four, maximum of eight) contact sessions during which two qualified and experienced A+ Facilitators visit the relevant community for at least six days (not counting travel time).
 In those six days, the typical activities are:

 - A series (3-5 days) of training workshops with teachers from participating schools.
-These workshops comprise hands-on, experiential training, not static lectures. - One training workshop for parents in which they are shown, practically, what play-based learning looks like and what activities they can do with their children at home to promote creative learning. - Training of community facilitators.
+These workshops comprise hands-on, experiential training, not static lectures. - One training workshop for parents in which they are shown, practically, what play-based learning looks like and what activities they can do with their children at home to promote creative learning. - Training of Community Facilitators.
 About eight participant teachers are selected for their leadership potential.
-This cohort receives on-the-job training in how to facilitate workshops so that they can help to sustain training within their communities of practice, even without A+ being present.
-These Community Facilitators are a
+This cohort receives on-the-job training in how to facilitate workshops so that they can help to sustain training within their communities of practice, even without

-- vital element in A+'s model of implementation and in the sustainability of the training programme. - Mentoring, monitoring and evaluation.
+- A+ being present.
+These Community Facilitators are a vital element in A+'s model of implementation and in the sustainability of the training programme. - Mentoring, monitoring and evaluation.
 The A+ facilitators visit a sample of participating schools during each contact session.
 During these visits, teachers are mentored and the impact of the training is monitored, evaluated and recorded.
-This helps the teachers as well as A+ which is constantly working to refine its methods and increase its impact.
+This helps the teachers as well as A+ which is constantly refining its methods to increase impact.